 There are regular buses from Shkoder to Tirana that can drop you off on the highway in Fushë-Krujë, the new part of Kruje.

 In the absence of a bus station, coaches leave from the roundabout in the centre of Shkoder (see the exact location here) every 45-60 minutes between 6am and 5pm.
-Tickets cost 300 Lek.
+Tickets cost 300 LEK and the trip takes just over an hour.
 There is a large white sign on the street marking the departure point and advertising the times.

 Immerse yourself in Tirana, Albania’s hip capital city

 After starting your Albania itinerary in the tranquil north, Tirana will be a bit of a shock to the system – in a good way!
-Some of the most interesting museums and galleries in the Balkans are located in Tirana, including the famous Bunk’Art, which is set in one of Albania’s disused nuclear shelters.
+Some of the most interesting museums and galleries in the Balkans are located in Tirana, including the famous BunkArt 1 and BunkArt 2, which are set in two of Albania’s disused concrete bunkers.

 Where to stay in Tirana

-Luxury: Arté Boutique Hotel.
-Old-world opulence (think parquet floors, emperor-sized beds and velvet drapes) behind a historic facade in the Blloku neighbourhood.
+Luxury: Arté Boutique Hotel – old-world opulence (think parquet floors, emperor-sized beds and velvet drapes) behind a historic facade in the hip Blloku neighbourhood.
 Check prices and availability on Booking.com.

-Airbnb: A-Tirana Apartment.
-This contemporary, light-filled apartment sleeps 4 and has all the mod-cons of a boutique hotel nestled inside an atmospheric 1968-built Commieblock.
-Sign up here for a $55 AUD discount off your first Airbnb booking.
+Airbnb: A-Tirana Apartment – this contemporary, light-filled apartment sleeps 4 and has all the mod-cons of a boutique hotel nestled inside an atmospheric 1968-built Commieblock.
+Browse more great Tirana Airbnbs here.

 How to get to Tirana from Kruje